 Artists of stage & screen

 Many artists of the Polish stages and the silver screen were to be found among the fighters of the Uprising.
-Tadeusz Fijewski fought in the 'Konrad' squad, and was engaged in the most active theatre group of the time, lead by Leon Schiller.
-On August 15th, 1944, he was part of the theatre troupe performing the Kantata na otwarcie Teatru Narodowego (Cantata for the Opening of the National Theatre), written and directed by Schiller.
+Tadeusz Fijewski fought in the 'Konrad' squad and was engaged in the most active theatre group of the time, led by Leon Schiller.
+On 15th August 1944, he was part of the theatre troupe performing the Kantata na Otwarcie Teatru Narodowego (Cantata for the Opening of the National Theatre),written and directed by Schiller.
 The performance was interrupted by bombing and the destruction of the U Aktorek cafe, where it was staged.

-Adam Brodzisz (codename 'Bonzo'), a famous actor before the war, was an officer of the 'Baszta' sapper regiment company.
+Adam Brodzisz (codename 'Bonzo'), a famous actor before the war, was an officer of the Baszta sapper regiment company.
 His wife Maria Bogda, also an actress, was a nurse in that same company.
 Maria Gorczyńska, another star of the silver screen, was a liaison for the Women’s Army Service.
-Dancer Alina Janowska (codename 'Alina'), who was a sworn liaison of the 8th company battalion 'Kiliński', began her acting career right after the war.
+Dancer Alina Janowska (codename 'Alina'), who was a sworn liaison of the 8th company battalion Kiliński, began her acting career just after the war.

 The artists who were subject to the Department of Propaganda of the Main Headquarters of the Home Army, as well as those mobilised into service after the outbreak of the Uprising worked under the supervision of Bronisław Rutkowski (codename 'Korycki'), Tadeusz Ochlewski (codename 'Ochlik') and Józef Wyszomirski (codename 'Albin').
 An account from 22nd August 1944 states that a total of thirty five concerts for soldiers had been organised to date, half of which were prepared by the employees of the Bureau of Information and Propaganda, while the other half was called on spontaneously.